 Chad has represented clients in a variety of industries, including energy, retail, real estate, infrastructure, manufacturing, transportation and distribution, hospitality and gaming, automotive, and printing.
 He works closely with his clients to address issues proactively and efficiently.
 He regularly advises clients on corporate governance issues facing financially distressed companies, including liability management strategies, fiduciary duties, and executive compensation.

-Chambers recognized Chad in the 2017–2019 editions of Chambers USA, America’s Leading Lawyers for Business, noting that he is “one of the best tacticians and one of the most knowledgeable scholars when it comes to the law,” “a brilliant attorney.
+Chambers recognized Chad in the 2017–2021 editions of Chambers USA, America’s Leading Lawyers for Business, noting that he is “one of the best tacticians and one of the most knowledgeable scholars when it comes to the law,” “a brilliant attorney.
 He is smart, hard-working and singularly focused on delivering for his clients,” and “one of the next generation of big hitters in the business.”
 The American Bankruptcy Institute selected Chad for the 2018 edition of ABI’s “Forty Under Forty–Emerging Leaders in Insolvency Practice,” with interviewees observing that [w]hat is most impressive about Chad is his vision of how things can and will play out.
 He can think through the many different scenarios facing a company and apply the law, the process and (perhaps most importantly) the practical realities of the world to deliver sound strategic advice and thoughtful guidance for his clients.”
 Law360 selected Chad as one of five Bankruptcy “Rising Stars for 2018” in its list of top attorneys under 40.
 Chad also earned recognition in the 2017 edition of Chicago Daily Law Bulletin and Chicago Lawyer’s “40 Attorneys Under Forty,” with interviewees describing him as “hard-working, smart, diligent and committed to achieving the best results for his clients.”
 Chad was named a “Dealmaker of the Year – 2016” by The American Lawyer for his role in the $40+ billion restructuring of Energy Future Holdings Corporation and “Outstanding Young Restructuring Lawyer ̶ 2017” by Turnarounds and Workouts.

 Publications and Presentations